suffolklibraries/lgc/content/collections/events/in-conversation-art-station.md

     content:
       -
         type: text
-        text: 'The Art Station is just a short walk away from Saxmundham train station or, if you''re travelling by car, there is parking at the front of the building.'
+        text: 'The Old Theatre is a 2-minute walk from the Framlingham Castle.
+It can also be accessed by bus from the Old Cattle Market (Ipswich) using the 118 bus. '
   -
     type: heading
     attrs:
-      level: 2
+      level: 3
     content:
       -
         type: text
+        marks:
+          -
+            type: bold
         text: 'How to book'
+  -
+    type: paragraph
   -
     type: paragraph
     content: